Intune Defender for Endpoint Connector

 Setup

-There are four main we need to look at to get this going.
+There are four main steps we need to look at to get this going.

 • Establish a link between Intune and Defender for Endpoint